 Protect Content by PPWP Pro and PPWP Group

-You might wonder why you need to PPWP Group Protection when you can completely password protect a page or post with PPWP Pro.
-The main difference is if you enter password to unlock a post protected by PPWP Pro, you just unlock the content itself.
+You might wonder why you need PPWP Group Protection when you can completely password protect a page or post with PPWP Pro.
+The main difference is if you enter passwords to unlock a post protected by PPWP Pro, you just unlock the content itself.
 The others using the same password are continuously protected.

-On the other hand, if you group multiples content together, unlocking one post will allow you to access the rest without entering password.
+On the other hand, if you group multiple content together, unlocking one post will allow you to access the rest without entering passwords.